thephpleague/commonmark/README.md

     </tbody>
 </table>

-This is **not** part of CommonMark, but rather a compatible derivative.
+This package is **not** part of CommonMark, but rather a compatible derivative.

 ## Testing